Overview

 authenticate app users

-The Auth client SDK authenticates users and notify the app about Auth events.
+The Auth client SDK authenticates users, and notifies the app about Auth events.
 It provides several authentication flows.

 We keep a reference to the auth helper to read currentUser.
-We also provide this helper when using some auth related functions.
+We also use it in auth related functions.

 const auth = getAuth(app)